BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

   - run_busco.sh: runs BUSCO on each genome.
   - parse_busco_summaries.sh: extracts BUSCO metrics for completeness.
   - generate_assembly_stats.sh: computes the assembly statistics includes N50.
-- prokka: used to annotate the genomes.
+- bakta: used to annotate the genomes.

 <br>